Financial-Times/origami/README.md

 // @font-face declarations for all available families
 $o-fonts-is-silent: false;

+@import 'o-fonts/main';

+// OR, output @font-face declarations for all available families
-// OR, using the mixin instead:
+// using the mixin instead of turning off silent mode:
 @include oFontsIncludeAll();

 // @font-face declarations for all Benton Sans weights